swetha1194/CSC517_Project1/OODD_1/README.md

 * Reservations cannot be made more than one week in advance
 * No overlapping of room reservations

+##Testing
+* We have tested the rooms controller and rooms model.

+###Test Cases
+* Admin can create a room with room details
+* Admin cannot create a room without a room ID
+* Admin can save a room
+* Admin can update a room
+* Admin cannot save a room with duplicate room ID
+* Admin can delete a room

 ## Scope for Improvement
 * UI needs to be improved
 * While booking, there is a necessity to enter date twice